 Total end-to-end time: 4 hours

-200 people producing 200 units in four hours instead of five hours produces twice as many units, and saves 100 hours per 100 units per cycle.
-Or, one unit per person per 4 hours, instead of 10!
+200 people producing 200 units in four hours instead of five hours produces output at a much faster rate, saving 100 hours per 100 units per cycle.
+Or, one unit per person per 4 hours, instead of 10 hours!
 That translates into significantly reduced costs, faster service, and the removal of the rework and delays associated with errors and deficiencies that occur during the handover process.
 An instant minimum efficiency gain of 60% on a single run, or 20% on a continuous cycle.
 What’s not to like?

 So, those dark, hulking beasts standing like silent weather-beaten sentries out there in the dusk have given up their secret.
 The simple lesson is that if the people in those silos are capable of handling both stages of the process, then the system design should encourage them to do so.
 Silos, artificial boundaries and unnecessary functional specialisms work against the system, rather than with it.